 - TGS allows students to count courses towards both the Graduate Certificate and degree.
-Graduate Certificate programs may have more strict requirements.
-PhD and Master’s students are encouraged to inquire with the Graduate Certificate Program Director about which courses may count towards both the Graduate certificate and degree requirements.
+Graduate Certificate programs may have stricter requirements.
+PhD and Master’s students are encouraged to inquire with the Graduate Certificate Program Director about which courses may count towards both the Graduate Certificate and degree requirements.

 - Students who wish to pursue multiple Graduate Certificates may not count the same coursework for more than one certificate.

 - In order to petition to have a Graduate Certificate awarded and appear on the transcript, students must submit the Application for a Graduate Certificate once all Graduate Certificate requirements have been completed, but no later than the time that the student files for graduation (in the final quarter of study).
 Each course counting toward the Graduate Certificate must be listed.
-The Application for Graduate Certificate requires approval by the Certificate Program Director and, for students also pursuing a PhD or Master’s, the Director of Graduate Study (DGS) of the degree program.
+The Application for Graduate Certificate requires approval by the Certificate Program Director and The Graduate School.

-- In the event that a student pursuing a PhD or Master’s degree wishes to depart the University prior to awarding of the PhD or Master’s, but after having completed the requirements for the Graduate Certificate, a form must be completed informing TGS of the change in credential.
+- In the event that a student pursuing a PhD or master’s degree wishes to depart the University prior to completing the degree, but after having completed the requirements for the Graduate Certificate, the Graduate Certificate may still be awarded.

-- Graduate Certificates will be issued and noted on the student’s transcript.<
+- Graduate Certificates will noted on the student’s transcript.

 - Questions should be directed to email@example.com.